SapienzaInteractiveGraphicsCourse/final-project-ags-team/docs/Report.md

 ## Light Bulbs

-The three light bulbs were realized as rectangular cuboids thanks to the `BoxGeometry` class and positioned right above the doors in the main room with a code similar to the following:
+The three light bulbs are realized as rectangular cuboids thanks to the `BoxGeometry` class and positioned right above the doors in the main room with a code similar to the following:

 ```
 const geometry = new THREE.BoxGeometry(0.5, 0.5, 0.5);
 const material = new THREE.MeshBasicMaterial({ color: 0xff0000 });
 object = new THREE.Mesh(geometry, material);
 object.name = "bulbRight";
 this.objects["bulbRight"] = object;
 object.position.set(10.1, 11.5, 0);
 this.scene.add(object);
 ```

 Just as when a door is opened, the color of the material changes from red to green through the following line of code